 Qualtrics surveys are easy to create for research or instructional purposes.
 UGA departments also use Qualtrics surveys to measure effectiveness of programs and services.
 Faculty and staff may establish their Qualtrics account by contacting their departmental IT professional.

-ITCLA (IT Contracts and Licensing Administration) manages all aspects of IT contracts, licensing, renewals, services and vendor relations management at UGA.
-ITCLA has the expertise to negotiate with vendors for cost-effective IT solutions for the University and its colleges and departments.
+Contracts & Licensing (formally called IT Contracts and Licensing Administration) manages all aspects of IT contracts, licensing, renewals, services and vendor relations management at UGA.
+C&L has the expertise to negotiate with vendors for cost-effective IT solutions for the University and its colleges and departments.

-Products available from ITCLA include Citrix GoToMeeting, Trimble GPS, Mathematica, Adobe Creative Cloud, IBM-SPSS and Microsoft software products.
+Products available from C&L include Citrix GoToMeeting, Trimble GPS, Mathematica, Adobe Creative Cloud, IBM-SPSS and Microsoft software products.
 Products may be limited for installation only to departmental-owned devices and/or personally-owned devices.
+In addition, MATLAB is available for faculty, staff and students to install on their work or personal computers.

-The University System of Georgia offers affordable, brand-name software and services for work and personal devices for faculty, staff and students.
-Under its work at home resources, employees can purchase and install products from Microsoft and Adobe.
+The University System of Georgia (USG) offers affordable, brand-name software and services for work and personal devices for faculty, staff and students.
+Under its work-at-home resources, employees can purchase and install products from Microsoft and Adobe.

 UGA's Boyd Data Center offers server hosting for UGA colleges, departments and administrative units.